kechcole/Blog-App/README.md

             return True
         return False
 ```
-Try update a post as different user.
+Try update a post as different user, 403 forbidden error response displayed.

+## 9.7 Delete View.
+Delete view deletes an instance of a table by removing entries in the database.
+This view will use mixins used in previous CBV's such as `LoginRequiredMixin` and `UserPassesTestMixin` to ensure one must be authenticated and verified before removing a post.
+Create a delete view in blog_app/views.py ;

 [//]: # (NEXT <> Part 10 -> 34.00, )